John Francis Mercer

 John Francis Mercer (May 17, 1759 – August 30, 1821) was a Founding Father of the United States, politician, lawyer, planter, and slave owner from Virginia and Maryland.
-An officer during the Revolutionary War, Mercer intitially served in the Virginia House of Delegates and then the Maryland State Assembly.
+An officer during the Revolutionary War, Mercer initially served in the Virginia House of Delegates and then the Maryland State Assembly.
 As a member of the assembly, he was appointed a delegate from Maryland to the Philadelphia Convention of 1787, where he was a framer of the U.S. Constitution though he left the convention before signing.
 Mercer was later elected to the U.S. House of Representatives from two different districts in Maryland.
 In 1801—1803, he served as Maryland's 10th governor.

-Early and family life
+Early life and education

-Mercer was born in 1759 at Marlborough plantation in Stafford County in the Colony of Virginia, to prominent lawyer, planter and investor in western lands John Mercer and his second wife, the former Ann Roy.
+Mercer was born in 1759 at Marlborough plantation in Stafford County in the Colony of Virginia, to prominent lawyer, planter and investor in western lands John Mercer (1704–1768) and his second wife, the former Ann Roy (1729–1770), the daughter of Dr. Mungo Roy of Essex County, Virginia.
 His father John Mercer fathered 19 children by two wives, although many died before reaching adulthood.
-His namesake half-brother, Captain John Fenton Mercer (1735-1756)) was killed and scalped in western Virginia during the French and Indian War.
-His elder half brothers George Mercer and James Mercer served in the Virginia House of Burgesses, and James also became a prominent lawyer and served in Virginia revolutionary conventions, the Virginia House of Delegates and the Continental Congress (1779-1780) before becoming a judge, ultimately of what later became the Virginia Supreme Court.
-Mercer also had several sisters and half-sisters who survived to adulthood, including Sarah Mercer who married Col. Samuel Selden of Stafford County, Mary Mercer who married Daniel McCarty Jr. of Westmoreland County, Grace Mercer who married Muscoe Garnett of Essex County, and Maria Mercer who married Richard Brooke of King and Queen County.
-His younger brother Robert Mercer (1764-1800) would marry Mildred Carter, daughter of prominent planter Landon Carter, and become a lawyer and editor of the "Genius of Liberty".
-Like all his brothers who lived to adulthood, Mercer attended the College of William and Mary, and graduated in 1775.
+His father's first wife was Catherine Mason (1707–1750), daughter of burgess George Mason II (1660–1716).
+His namesake half-brother, Captain John Fenton Mercer (1735–1756) had been killed and scalped in western Virginia during the French and Indian War.
+His elder half brothers George Mercer (1733–1784) and James Mercer (1736–1793) served in the Virginia House of Burgesses, and James also became a prominent lawyer and served in Virginia revolutionary conventions, the Virginia House of Delegates and the Continental Congress (1779–1780) before becoming a judge, ultimately of what later became the Virginia Supreme Court.
+Mercer also had several sisters and half-sisters who survived to adulthood, including Sarah Mercer (1738–1806) who married Col. Samuel Selden (1725–1791) of Stafford County, Mary Mercer (1740–1764) who married Daniel McCarty Jr. of Westmoreland County, Anna Mercer (1760–1787) who married Benjamin Harrison VI (1755–1799), Grace Mercer (1751–1814) who married Muscoe Garnett (1736–1803) of Essex County, and Maria Mercer (born 1761) who married Richard Brooke (1760–1816) of King and Queen County.
+His younger brother Robert Mercer (1764–1800) would marry Mildred Carter, daughter of prominent planter Landon Carter (1710–1778), and become a lawyer and editor of the "Genius of Liberty".
+Like all his brothers who lived to adulthood, Mercer attended the College of William and Mary, graduated in 1775 and read law with Thomas Jefferson.

-On February 3, 1785, he married heiress Sophia Sprigg, daughter of Richard Sprigg and Margaret Caile of Anne Arundel County, Maryland.
-They had at least four children, including Margaret Mercer, who became an abolitionist and freed all the slaves she inherited upon her father's death.
-His nephew, congressman Charles Fenton Mercer, also opposed slavery and was president of the American Colonization Society.